peeomid/slackbot_greet/README.md

+Slack bot to greet new user joining a team, making used of SlackClient.

 To deploy this Slack bot, you will need to set up a python environment.

 With the assumption that you already have a python environment, you'll need to: